 With the goal of improving patient outcomes using less invasive, more efficacious approaches, a multidisciplinary team of physicians at NYU Langone’s Head and Neck Center continues to pioneer leading-edge minimally invasive and robotic surgical techniques alongside advanced reconstruction methods.
 Combining focused expertise in the specialty with a dedicated unit equipped with advanced technologies, the team is pushing the boundaries of surgical treatment with greater precision and individualized options for patients with a range of head and neck conditions.

-“We maintain careful and patient-centric criteria to determine when the robot is indicated, rather than deferring to its use simply because it’s there,” notes Michael J. Persky, MD, assistant professor in the Department of Otolaryngology—Head and Neck Surgery and director of head and neck robotic surgery.
+“We maintain careful, patient-centric criteria to determine when the robot is indicated, rather than deferring to its use simply because it’s there,” notes Michael J. Persky, MD, assistant professor in the Department of Otolaryngology—Head and Neck Surgery and director of head and neck robotic surgery.

-Dr. Michael Persky and his colleagues consider several variables when evaluating the surgical approach and potential robot application, including the stage of the head or neck tumor, the likelihood of achieving negative margins, and lymph node metastasis.
+Together, the team considers several variables when evaluating the surgical approach and potential robot application, including the stage of the head or neck tumor, the likelihood of achieving negative margins, and lymph node metastasis.
 For patients amenable to the robotic approach, positive outcomes include complete tumor resection with a less invasive surgery and a reduced need for adjuvant therapy without recurrent tumor.
-Often chemotherapy can be bypassed completely.
-“If chosen wisely, these patients do much better in the long term, with speech and swallowing intact and without the compounding morbidity of high-dose radiation treatment,” he adds.
+Often, chemotherapy can be bypassed completely.
+“These patients do much better in the long term, with speech and swallowing intact and without the compounding morbidity of high-dose radiation treatment,” Dr. Michael Persky adds.
 “But it can backfire if the robot is used without discretion on patients with adverse pathology, inadvertently leading to unnecessarily intensified treatment that could have been avoided.”

-The center is also applying a robotic approach for patients with unknown primary tumors in the back of the throat, who previously required widespread radiation treatment of the potential primary sites.
+Physicians at the Head and Neck Center are also applying a robotic approach for patients with unknown primary tumors in the back of the throat, who previously required widespread radiation treatment of the potential primary sites.
 This enables targeted tissue removal in the suspected area with a high degree of accuracy.
-“We used to take biopsies hoping to determine the tumor site—but it was a needle-in-haystack approach,” notes Dr. Michael Persky.
+“We used to take biopsies hoping to determine the tumor site—but their elusive location often made that approach difficult,” notes Dr. Michael Persky.
 “Now we’re positively identifying the primary tumor site and achieving negative margins more often than not, enabling directed and site-specific radiation rather than radiating the entire oropharynx.”